 This custom is local to Cheshire, and dates from at least 1820.
-Despite nearly dying out a few times it now seems to be performed in various areas of the county, such as Halton and Comberbach (where the soulcakers' motto, 'Never Knowingly Over-Rehearsed' could equally well apply to the Hoodeners!).
-Like Hoodening it involves death and resurrection, but is performed at Halloween rather than the winter solstice.
+Despite nearly dying out a few times it now seems to be performed in various areas of the county, such as Halton and Antrobus (Comberbach having disbanded in 2019... but their motto, 'Never Knowingly Over-Rehearsed' lives on, having been enthusiastically adopted by the Hoodeners).
+Like Hoodening it involves death and resurrection, but is performed at Halloween (All Souls) rather than the winter solstice.
 The name comes from 'soul cakes', food left out to appease the dead spirits and later given to children or those involved in the play.
-The horse ('Dicky Dalton') and driver only appear in an interlude.
-The other characters and the main plot are very close to Mumming (King George kills the Black Prince, who is then cured by a Quack Doctor, etc.) so this 'tradition' may actually be a mixture of Mumming and some form of Hoodening.
-However, although some have thought the line 'this horse was born at seven oaks' might be a reference to the Kentish town of that name, this is apparently incorrect: there is another Seven Oaks very close to Antrobus.
-See also this interesting article by Roy Clinging, and many recent photos by Duncan Broomhead.
+The horse ('Dicky Dalton' or 'Dicky Tatton', depending on the source) and driver only appear in an interlude.
+The other characters and the main plot are close to Mumming (King George kills the Black Prince, who is then cured by a Quack Doctor, etc.) so this 'tradition' may actually be a mixture of Mumming and some variant of Hoodening.
+However, although some have thought the line 'this horse was born at seven oaks' might be a reference to the Kentish town of that name, this is apparently incorrect: there is another Seven Oaks near Antrobus.
+See also this interesting article by Roy Clinging, and many photos old and new by Duncan Broomhead.

 Note: the spelling Mari LLwyd is incorrect, as in Welsh 'llwyd' (grey) undergoes a soft mutation to 'lwyd' after a feminine noun.
 'Mari' undergoes a soft mutation itself in some circumstances, so 'The Mari Lwyd' would become 'Y Fari Lwyd'.